aditijain0724/aditijain0724/README.md

 - **Reading Fiction:** When I'm not diving into data, I love getting lost in fictional worlds, especially those crafted by my favorite author, Khaled Hosseini.

 🚀 **Career Aspirations**
 I am actively seeking internship or entry-level roles that align with my interests in Business Analysis, Data Analytics, and Marketing Analytics.
-I am eager to bring my analytical skills and fresh perspectives to a dynamic team.

 🌟 **Skills in Development**
-- **PowerBI:** Currently, I am enhancing my data visualization skills with PowerBI, learning to create impactful and insightful dashboards.
-- **Figma:** Exploring Figma to understand the nuances of design and how it intersects with analytics.
+- **PowerBI:** , **Figma:**

 📚 **Let's Connect!**
 Feel free to reach out if you have opportunities, want to collaborate on projects, or simply share insights and experiences in analytics and marketing.
 Let's learn and grow together!